Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

 These variables are needed to deploy the model.

     a.
-Name: `aks_name` Value: `aks-cluster- add here the number of your account name you used for loging in on this page (provided in the teams chat).
-When you click in the top right icon of DevOps you can view the account name in case you forgot the number.
+Name: `aks_name` Value: `aks-cluster'

     b.
 Name: `aks_region` Value: should be the same region as the region of your Azure Machine Learning workspace (probably `westeurope`)

     c.
-Name: `service_name` Value: `compliance-service-` add here the number of your account name as well.
+Name: `service_name` Value: `compliance-service-` add here the number of your account name you used for loging in on this page (provided in the teams chat).
+When you click in the top right icon of DevOps you can view the account name in case you forgot the number

     d.
 Name: `description` Value: `"Compliance Classifier Web Service"` (Note the double quotes around description value).

 **Note**: - Keep the scope for the variables to `Deploy & Test` stage.

-    - Make sure the aks_name and service_name include your the number of your account.
+    - Make sure the service_name include your the number of your account.

 <!-- ![Add four pipeline variables as name value pairs and save.](media/devops-release-pipeline-08.png "Add Pipeline Variables") -->